Mallory Monaco Caterine – Executive Director

 Lucy Verheggen is a Research Coordinator at the Advisory Board under Optum Insight.
 She graduated in May of 2019 from Tulane University with a BS in neuroscience and classics.
 Lucy has a passion for mental healthcare policy and practice.
 In her free time, Lucy enjoys checking too many books out at the library, going on runs, and watching Jeopardy.

-MOROWA YEJIDÉ, a native of Washington, DC, is the author of the critically acclaimed novel Time of the Locust, which was a 2012 finalist for the PEN/Bellwether Prize, long-listed for the 2015 PEN/Bingham Prize, and a 2015 NAACP Image Award nominee.
+Morowa Yejidé a native of Washington, DC, is the author of the critically acclaimed novel, Time of the Locust, which was a 2012 finalist for the PEN/Bellwether Prize, long-listed for the 2015 PEN/Bingham Prize, and a 2015 NAACP Image Award nominee.
 She lives in the DC area with her husband and three sons.
-Creatures of Passage is her second novel.
+Her second novel is Creatures of Passage.